Up to 6 months 0% APR Financing Available! Learn More >

 Choose an Open Water Well Loop

-Sticking with the theme of installation, if it is possible, laying an open water well system is more efficient than ground loops.
-You could only do this if you had enough flow and your property is suitable for an open-loop system.
-Open water well systems maintain a higher temperature than ground loop systems.
-They are the ultimate tool to get the most ground source heat pump efficiency possible.
-If you have a property with a well, this will work efficiently, provided your installer understands the effects that a submersible pump could have on the efficiency of your heat pump.
-If the well or source of the well is known and easy to find, give it serious consideration.
-However, if you have to search for a natural well and require geological surveys and specialist boring equipment, the added costs might scare you away.
+Whenever possible, laying an open water well system is more efficient than ground loops.
+Requirements for this setup are strict, as the loops will require adequate flow, and your property must be suitable for an open-loop system.
+Open water well systems maintain a higher ambient temperature than ground loop systems, meaning they’ll always offer the highest level of ground source heat pump efficiency.
+If you have a property with a well, this is an effective loop solution.
+Well, as long as your installer understands the effects that a submersible pump will have on your heat pump’s efficiency.
+If the well or water source is known and easily accessible, mention it to your installer for them to consider.

 Simple and Affordable Ground Source Heat Pump Efficiency Tips